fjulian/kdl_parser/README.md

 - High priority
   - [ ] Define predicates
-  - [ ] Instances of the robot arm class are distributed over multiple threads/processes.
-Therefore, variables are not carried over, which breaks the robot's behavior in some cases.
-Need to find a solution to have the robot class in a single thread only.
   - [ ] Restore simulation initial state if the simulation is already running, instead of reloading everything.
 This takes quite some time.
 Could be triggered via a command line argument or via querying which objects are present in the current simulation.
   - [ ] Make releasing an object a separate action
   - [ ] Write code that generates problem definition based on observations from the simulation